apache/nuttx/syscall/README.txt

         A similar situation exists for unions.
-For example, the formal parameter type union sigval -- You cannot cast a uintptr_t to a union sigval, but you can cast to the type of one of the union member types when passing the actual paramter.
+For example, the formal parameter type union sigval -- You cannot cast a uintptr_t to a union sigval, but you can cast to the type of one of the union member types when passing the actual parameter.
 Similarly, we cannot cast a union sigval to a uinptr_t either.
 Rather, we need to cast a specific union member fieldname to uintptr_t.